Dynamic Occlusion (Depth Buffer) Component

 In short, Dynamic Occlusion using the Depth Buffer provides a more precise occlusion system, while using Raycasting offers better performance and supports 2D (a 2D sprite can be an occluder).

-(it can be only fully blocked or not blocked)
+(it can only be either fully blocked or not blocked)

 (computed using only a single virtual plane)

-(occluders smaller than beam's radius won't be caught but depth buffer)
+(occluders smaller than beam's radius won't be caught by depth buffer)

 |Require a Collider component on each occluder||Yes||No|

 To maximize performance, when you are playing your game in the Editor, the Dynamic Occlusion will only be updated if at least one game camera looks at your beam.